eddah73/alx-pre_course/README.md

-this file is mandatory in alx project
+this is my first project